![]() |

 TVS2000 Pullman seats cars

-Turkish Railways' air-conditioned TVS2000 cars are modern, clean & carpeted.
-The reclining Pullman seats (below right) are more spacious & comfortable than any cramped bus seat, and the coaches ride on smooth air suspension.
+Turkish Railways' air-conditioned TVS2000 cars are comfortable, clean & carpeted.
+The reclining Pullman seats (below right) are more spacious & comfortable than any cramped bus seat and the coaches ride on smooth air suspension.
 These seats are arranged 1+2 across the car width, shown on the TCDD app & website as 2+1 Pulman.

 TVS2000 restaurant cars